zecure/shadowd.zecure.org/content/overview/php_connector.md

 ## Download

 Stable releases can be found at the [download page](/download).
-Make sure to use a compatible version, i.e. if you downloaded shadowd from Github you should also download the connector from Github.
+Make sure to use a compatible version, i.e. if you downloaded shadowd from Github you should also download the connector from Github:

     git clone https://github.com/zecure/shadowd_php.git